 Sinfini Music (Universal) invited the Aquarelle Guitar Quartet to be filmed for their inaugural “Sinfini Session”; the resulting footage is featured on the Sinfini Music website.

-The Aquarelle Guitar Quartet’s latest CD for Chandos, “Cuatro” – A tribute to the Music of Spain, was released in November 2013 and has since been prominently featured in Classical Guitar Magazine.
+The Aquarelle Guitar Quartet’s last CD for Chandos, “Cuatro” – A tribute to the Music of Spain, was released in November 2013 and was prominently featured in Classical Guitar Magazine.
 In 2016 they record a new CD, which will be launched on the Chandos label in the autumn.

 You are welcome to use the above video for concert or general publicity.